shahinakt/disease_predictor_with_chatbot_integration/README.md

-# Early Disease Predictor MVP
+# Disease Predictor With Chatbot Integration MVP

 This is a minimal viable product (MVP) for an early disease prediction tool.
 It allows users to register/login, input symptoms for disease prediction, handle follow-up questions, generate PDF reports, extract text from prescription images via OCR, and interact with a chatbot (proxied to Gemini).
 It includes sensitive handling for mental-health symptoms.